Your Guide to Pensions

 • you are freelance or self-employed,

-• your business has a number of directors none of which has a contract of employment, or
+• your business has several directors, none of which has a contract of employment, or

 • your business is no longer active.

-However, even if you are not obliged to register under automatic enrolment, you are still an employer and you still have a duty to inform the Pensions Regulator that this is the case.
+However, even if you are not obliged to register under automatic enrollment, you are still an employer, and you still have a duty to inform the Pensions Regulator that this is the case.

 People who move jobs will retain their workplace pension and all the contributions that have been built up.
 If they do not continue paying into the scheme, the money will still be invested until the pension holder reaches pensionable age.
 It may also be possible to combine old and new pension schemes.